Salted Caramel Cheesecake

 Crush the biscuits in a strong sealed food bag with a rolling pin or blitz in a food processor.
 Tip the crumbs into a bowl and mix in the cocoa.
 Add the melted spread until combined.
 Press the crumbs into the base of the tin and even out to make the base.
 Chill the base in the fridge while you make the filling.

 In a food processor, blend the cream cheese until smooth.
 Add the eggs, one at a time, with the processor running on low speed.
 Next, add the salt, vanilla and crème fraiche, 400g Carnation Caramel Drizzle and blend until smooth.

 If you can't find our Carnation Caramel Drizzle you can use Carnation Caramel - put 350g Caramel in the filling and add a couple of tablespoons of sugar to compensate for the sweetness.
 Then you can use the rest filled into a piping bag to drizzle over the top of the finished cheesecake.

 Step 4 of 7

 Take the chilled biscuit base and wrap the outside of the tin in a layer of foil, so that the base and the sides are watertight.
-Then repeat with tightly wrapped foil, for a double layer and stand the tin in a roasting dish.
+Then repeat for a double layer and stand the tin in a roasting dish.
 Pour the filling onto the biscuit base.